yourwelcomematt/matt-obsidian-vault/Photography/Focal Length.md

 - Focal length range: 70mm >
 - Used to capture distant subjects, making the viewer feel like they are observing the scene from afar
-- Compresses distance between the foreground and the background and flattens space, achieving the opposite effect than wide angle lenses
+- Compresses the perceived distance (depth) between the foreground and the background and flattens space, achieving the opposite effect than wide angle lenses
+- Shakiness becomes more evident, thus requiring image stabilisation or a tripod

 ### Macro / Micro